ansible/ansible/docs/docsite/rst/windows_winrm.rst

 What is WinRM?
 ``````````````
 WinRM is a management protocol used by Windows to remotely communicate with
 another server.
-It is a SOAP-based protocol that communicates over HTTP and is
+It is a SOAP-based protocol that communicates over HTTP/HTTPS, and is
 included in all recent Windows operating systems.
 Since Windows
 Server 2012, WinRM has been enabled by default, but in most cases extra
-configuration is be required to use WinRM with Ansible.
+configuration is required to use WinRM with Ansible.

 Ansible uses the `pywinrm <https://github.com/diyan/pywinrm>`_ package to
 communicate with Windows servers over WinRM.
 It is not installed by default